Medmas07/El-Morched/README.md

-# Pathora
+# El-Morched

-Pathora is a climate risk intelligence platform that helps teams understand **where flood and urban heat risks are highest** and what to do about them.
+El-Morched is a climate risk intelligence platform that helps teams understand **where flood and urban heat risks are highest** and what to do about them.

 It is designed for:
 - **City and regional planners**